 The first stage of planning for repairs to the docks at Kalaupapa National Historical Park is now underway.

-The U. S Department of Interior’s National Park Service(NPS) has commenced planning for much needed repairs to this vital dock for Molokai.
+The U. S Department of Interior’s National Park Service(NPS) has commenced planning for much needed dock and lift repair services to this vital dock for Molokai.

 The 50 year old Pier has begun to deteriorate over the years due the continued onslaught of ocean waves and seawater causing the concrete surface and overall structure to crack.

 In addition, the pier’s bulkhead has performed poorly due to structural deterioration.
 Planned repairs intended to fix bulkhead and the concrete that composes the Pier as well to possibly work on repairing and widening the Pier’s breakwater.

 Repairs of the Kalaupapa pier are urgent because the dock is the islands lifeline via the barges that bring food, fuel and other supplies to Molokai.